 While a cobbled driveway will need some occasional washing and maybe some weeding from time to time, it requires very little maintenance.
 In fact, if laid currently a cobbled driveway will remain stable and usable for at least 100 years.
 As you can tell, this is phenomenal value for money, and it will boost the kerb appeal of your home too.

 Can I Install A Cobbled Driveway Myself?

-While we know that a cobblestone driveway can make a world of different to almost any property, it is essential that you choose the right materials and people to install your cobbled driveway.
+While we know that a cobblestone driveway can make a world of difference to almost any property, it is essential that you choose the right materials and people to install your cobbled driveway.
 When the driveway is installed correctly it will last the test of time and really complement your property too.

-It is worth noting that a cobble driveway is extremely hard work to install.
+It is worth noting that a cobbled driveway is extremely hard work to install.
 While laying a driveway of this type requires no special skills or machinery, a cobblestone driveway project is very labour intensive.
 It is possible for this to be a DIY project.
 However, we would recommend asking a specialist to install a cobbled driveway for you.

 Cobbles are known to be strong, but your cobble driveway will only be as strong as the installation.
 It is essential you remember that when considering getting in a driveway expert or doing it yourself.

 The Difference Between Cobbles and Setts

 When looking for block paving alternatives for patios and driveways in the UK, homeowners are often given the choice of cobbles and setts.
 While cobbles and sets look similar, they do have some distinct differences.